 Strachan Area: At various times, Keyera has explored sulphur handling opportunities at its Strachan gas plant that would be complementary to the existing sulphur handling services offered at the facility in connection with its sour gas processing operations.
-One of the initiatives, a 50/50 joint venture arrangement with Sulvaris Inc. to construct a sulphur-based fertilizer production facility, was put on hold in 2015.
-Keyera and Sulvaris continue to evaluate the project in light of demand, business strategy and estimated costs to complete construction.
-In 2017, Keyera began a new commercial arrangement with Bio-Can, a large-scale waste composter, pursuant to which Bio-Can can be removing off-specification sulphur from the Strachan gas plant in order to recover the nutrients and incorporate them into organic compost and fertilizer for re-application into commercial growing applications and new organic material.
-Assuming the initiative is a success, it represents a creative, cost-effective and environmentally friendly alternative to managing off-specification sulphur.
+Two of these initiatives were suspended in 2015 due to concerns with respect to the capital costs.
+In 2017, Keyera entered into a new commercial arrangement with Bio-Can, a large-scale waste composter, pursuant to which Bio-Can began removing off-specification sulphur from the Strachan gas plant in order to recover the nutrients and incorporate them into organic compost and fertilizer for re-application into commercial growing applications.
+Keyera was able to achieve significant cost-savings compared to the other alternatives it had considered, while removing a significant liability from its asset retirement obligations at the plant and achieving a positive environmental outcome.
+Overall, this initiative represents a creative, cost-effective and environmentally responsible alternative to managing off-specification sulphur.